fearlessdots/update-hosts-file/README.md

 make build
 ```

-This will create a binary file called `update-hosts-file`.
-To install the binary and program files:
+This will create a binary file called `update-hosts-file` and autocompletion files for `bash`, `zsh`, and `fish` in the directory `./autocompletions`.
+To install the binary and program files (including the default modules, default `preferences` file and autocompletion files:

 ```bash
 sudo make install